 Feeling comfortable with the course of action you choose

 Many people with metastatic cancer find it helpful to join an in-person support group or an online community.
 This allows you to talk with people who are experiencing similar first-hand experiences.
+Read one woman's story about how she copes with this diagnosis here.
 Other options for finding support include talking with a friend or member of your health care team, individual counseling, or asking for assistance at the learning resource center of the place where you receive treatment.

 Monitoring your health